mrgps1999/COMP6721_Winter2023_GroupB/README.md

 ### Hardware Configuration

 <p align="justify">
 Hardware:- Training these CNN architectures is extremely computationally intensive.
 Therefore, all the experiments are carried out on a Google collab and Microsoft Azure.
-Microsoft Azure has 6 cores ,56 GB ram,12 GB NVIDIA TESLA K80 GPU WITH 380 GB disk space and Google collab has 13 GB Ram ,15 GB GPU WITH 79.2GB Disk space.
+Microsoft Azure has 6 cores , 56 GB ram, 12 GB NVIDIA TESLA K80 GPU WITH 380 GB disk space and Google collab has 13 GB Ram ,15 GB GPU WITH 79.2GB Disk space.
 </p>

 ### Evaluation